Sibyl M. Rock

-Sibyl Martha Rock (August 1, 1909 – November 17, 1981) was a pioneer in mass spectrometry and computing.
+Sibyl Martha Rock (August 1, 1909 – November 17, 1981) was an American inventor who was a pioneer in mass spectrometry and computing.
 Rock was a key person in Consolidated Engineering Corporation's (CEC) mass spectrometry team at a time when mass spectrometers were first being commercialized for use by researchers and scientists.
 Rock was instrumental in developing mathematical techniques for analyzing the results from mass spectrometers, in developing an analog computer with Clifford Berry for analysis of equations, and in sustaining an ongoing dialog between engineers and customers involved in development of both the mass spectrometer and an early digital computer, CEC's Datatron.

 Early life and education

 Sibyl M. Rock was born on August 1, 1909, in Butte, Montana.
 Her father was a telephone technician, which may have interested her in technology.
-She entered the University of California, Los Angeles in 1927, earning a degree in Mathematics in 1931.
+She entered the University of California, Los Angeles in 1927, earning a degree in mathematics in 1931.
 While at UCLA, she was president of the local chapter of Pi Mu Epsilon, the national mathematics society.
 She also received a Phi Beta Kappa key.